salcedoe/MtMdocs/docs/matlabBasics/Numeric.md

    0
 ```

 The function **repmat** creates an array that repeats the inputted data.
-Here we take the array `1 2` and repeat it 10 times across the rows.
-The third input, `1`, indicates no repeating across columns (Just one column of data).
+Here we take the array `1 2` and repeat it 10 times down the rows.
+The third input, `1`, indicates the array should not be repeated horizontally — just stacked vertically.

 ```matlab linenums="1" title="Repeat Array"
 e = repmat(1:2,10, 1)